 ‘The Ladies’ have been back.
 Briefly.

 Over on the other side of the valley there is a dairy farm.
 The field opposite had been pretty much deserted over the winter, receiving regular applications of fertiliser courtesy of deposits left in the barn and on the milking parlour floor.
 Usually when the wind was blowing our way.

 It was only on his return, with Spot bouncing along at his side, that The Ladies began to move.
-The ‘fetch’ now complete, but taking in total just over an hour.
+The ‘fetch’ took in total just over an hour.

-What’s most worrying though is that The Ladies have not reappeared.
+What’s worrying is that The Ladies have not reappeared.
 For two days.

 Mike thinks they have been kept in on detention.

 I just hope there is not, as we speak, a fresh consignment of burger meat on its way up the M5.
 It has to be said that ours are not the most energetic bovine neighbours in the land.
 I can only assume that milk production is satisfactorily achieved from sitting down on the grass and the chewing of cud alone, because this is what The Ladies appear to do best.
 Last year their milk was contracted to a certain brand of cheddar cheese which, coincidentally, is the one I order from Waitrose.
 So to be on the safe side I have now ticked the box: ‘substitute if not available’.
 To cover all eventualities.